techkedgeconnect/Tec-kubernetes-resources/kubernetes-handy-commands.md

 3. Check Pod Status
    - This command lists pods with detailed status (Running, Pending, Failed) and other information like node assignment and IP addresses.
    Usage
-   - This command help to get a quick overview of all pods in a namespace or across namespaces.
+   - To get a quick overview of all pods in a namespace or across namespaces.
 The wide output also includes node names and other critical information.
      - kubectl get pods -o wide
      - kubectl get pods --all-namespaces

 4. Get Cluster Events
-   - This command lists events across the cluster.
-Events include resource creation, updates, scaling, and errors.
+   - This command help to list events across the cluster.
+Events include resource creation, updates, scaling, and errors Usage
-   Usage
    - Events are a great way to troubleshoot why a pod, deployment, or service isn’t functioning properly, particularly during startup or scaling issues.
      - kubectl get events

 5. Exec into a Pod
-   - Executes a command inside a running container, or opens an interactive terminal (-it) to debug the environment of the container.
+   - This command is used to execute a command inside a running container, or opens an interactive terminal (-it) to debug the environment of the container.
    Usage
-   - It is use to run troubleshooting commands (e.g., checking file paths, environment variables, DNS resolution) or to debug a malfunctioning pod from the inside.
+   - Use this to run troubleshooting commands (e.g., checking file paths, environment variables, DNS resolution) or to debug a malfunctioning pod from the inside.
      - kubectl exec -it <pod_name> -- /bin/bash
      - kubectl exec -it <pod_name> -- <command>

 6. Port Forward to a Pod
-   - It is used to forward a local port to a pod’s port, allowing you to access the service running inside the pod locally without exposing it externally.
+  - This command forwards a local port to a pod’s port, allowing you to access the service running inside the pod locally without exposing it externally.
   Usage
   - It is useful for debugging services that are running inside pods when there is no external service or ingress setup.
     - kubectl port-forward <pod_name> <local_port>:<pod_port>

 7. Check Resource Usage (Top Command)
-   - You can use this command to show resource consumption for pods and nodes (CPU and memory usage).
+   - This command shows resource consumption for pods and nodes (CPU and memory usage).
    Usage
-   - It helps to identify resource bottlenecks or overconsumption, which may lead to performance issues or crashes.
+   - This command helps to identify resource bottlenecks or overconsumption, which may lead to performance issues or crashes.
      - kubectl top pod
      - kubectl top node

-Here’s a comprehensive list of Kubernetes troubleshooting commands, their explanations, and usage, which are essential for resolving issues in a Kubernetes cluster.

-1. View Pod Logs
-Command:

-bash
-Copy code
-kubectl logs <pod_name>
-kubectl logs <pod_name> -c <container_name>  # For specific container in a multi-container pod kubectl logs -f <pod_name>  # Follow log output
-Explanation:
-Fetches the logs of a running pod (or specific container).
-This is one of the most common ways to troubleshoot issues with applications running in containers.

-Usage:
-To analyze errors, stack traces, or application behavior by inspecting logs directly from the pod.

-2. Describe a Resource
-Command:

-bash
-Copy code
-kubectl describe pod <pod_name>
-kubectl describe service <svc_name>
-kubectl describe deployment <deployment_name>
-Explanation:
-Provides detailed information about a resource, including events, conditions, and any errors encountered during scheduling, deployment, or runtime.

-Usage:
-Useful for diagnosing pod creation failures, service issues, or deployment progress by checking events and status updates.

-3. Check Pod Status
-Command:

-bash
-Copy code
-kubectl get pods -o wide
-kubectl get pods --all-namespaces
-Explanation:
-Lists pods with detailed status (Running, Pending, Failed) and other information like node assignment and IP addresses.

-Usage:
-To get a quick overview of all pods in a namespace or across namespaces.
-The wide output also includes node names and other critical information.

-4. Get Cluster Events
-Command:

-bash
-Copy code
-kubectl get events
-Explanation:
-Lists events across the cluster.
-Events include resource creation, updates, scaling, and errors.

-Usage:
-Events are a great way to troubleshoot why a pod, deployment, or service isn’t functioning properly, particularly during startup or scaling issues.

-5. Exec into a Pod
-Command:

-bash
-Copy code
-kubectl exec -it <pod_name> -- /bin/bash
-kubectl exec -it <pod_name> -- <command>
-Explanation:
-Executes a command inside a running container, or opens an interactive terminal (-it) to debug the environment of the container.

-Usage:
-Use this to run troubleshooting commands (e.g., checking file paths, environment variables, DNS resolution) or to debug a malfunctioning pod from the inside.

-6. Port Forward to a Pod
-Command:

-bash
-Copy code
-kubectl port-forward <pod_name> <local_port>:<pod_port>
-Explanation:
-Forwards a local port to a pod’s port, allowing you to access the service running inside the pod locally without exposing it externally.

-Usage:
-Useful for debugging services that are running inside pods when there is no external service or ingress setup.

-7. Check Resource Usage (Top Command)
-Command:

-bash
-Copy code
-kubectl top pod
-kubectl top node
-Explanation:
-Shows resource consumption for pods and nodes (CPU and memory usage).

-Usage:
-Helps to identify resource bottlenecks or overconsumption, which may lead to performance issues or crashes.

 8. View Persistent Volume (PV) and Persistent Volume Claims (PVC)
    - It is used to list all Persistent Volumes and Persistent Volume Claims, along with their statuses and details.